-The Articles of Association provide that the Company may by ordinary resolution appoint any person to be a Director or remove any Director (including a managing Director or other executive Director) before the expiration of his or her term of office.
+The Company may by ordinary resolution appoint any person to be a Director or remove any Director.
 In addition, the Board may, by the affirmative vote of a simple majority of the remaining Directors present and voting at a Board meeting, appoint any person as a Director to fill a casual vacancy on the Board or as an addition to the existing Board.
-Any Director so appointed shall hold office only until the first annual general meeting of the Company after his or her appointment and shall then be eligible for re-election at that meeting.
 An appointment of a Director may be on terms that the Director shall automatically retire from office (unless he has sooner vacated office) at the next or a subsequent annual general meeting or upon any specified event or after any specified period in a written agreement between the Company and the Director, if any; but no such term shall be implied in the absence of express provision.
 Each Director whose term of office expired shall be eligible for re-election at a meeting of the Shareholders or re-appointment by the Board of Directors.